Are you interested in product management bootcamps?

 Number of courses: 1

-Product Gym offers a popular product management program that's designed for people who want to break into the industry or advance their careers as PMs.
-Courses are available in online and on-site formats, so you can study at home, work during your lunch break, or go back to school while still managing your career.
+Product Gym offers a popular product management program designed for people who want to break into the industry or advance their careers as PMs.
+Courses are available online and on-site, so you can study at home, work during your lunch break, or go back to school while still managing your career.
 And courses cover everything from user research to design thinking.
-You'll also get specific training in areas such as Agile development best practices and advanced analytics techniques.
+You’ll also get specific training in Agile development best practices and advanced analytics techniques.

 Locations: Orange County, Los Angeles, Riverside, Online